garywill/Starry/README.md

 ### iPhone and iPad

 * **Sort starred repositories:** In repository list page, pull down.
-Continue to pull down to change sort type and ascending or descending
+Continue to pull down to change sort type or switch ascending or descending order
 * **Back or Forward in repository document page:** Swipe from left edge to right or click the ← button to back to previous page.
 Swipe from right edge to left to next page

 ## Third Party Libraries